kushagrakasbi/KryNet-Homelab/README.md

 ## 🔒 Security Measures

-- **Cloudflare Access with Google OAuth:** Secures public access to `.kkasbi.site` domains, requiring Google authentication.
+- **Cloudflare Access with Google OAuth:** Secures public access to `.primarydomain.com` domains, requiring Google authentication.
 - **Tailscale:** Provides a secure, encrypted VPN tunnel for remote access to services, reducing the attack surface.
 - **VPN for Downloads (Gluetun/Surfshark):** Ensures privacy and anonymity for torrent and Usenet traffic.
 - **Nginx Proxy Manager:** Centralizes SSL certificate management, providing HTTPS for all web services.